microsoft/implementation-patterns/azure-pipelines/README.md

 [![Build Status](https://dev.azure.com/implementation-patterns/implementation-patterns/_apis/build/status/Servicebus%20deployment?branchName=main)](https://dev.azure.com/implementation-patterns/implementation-patterns/_build/latest?definitionId=3&branchName=main)

 ## Best Practices
 - **Outputs**: Use Outputs to extract information where needed.
+This can be used to generate access keys and connection strings and save them in a key vault without touching the secrets.
 For example, to get the Storage Access Key:

       "outputs": {
         "storageAccountKey": {